WHYY-TV: Programs produced by WHYY

 WHYY-TV has long been a producer of PBS programming, though not to the same degree as some large-market PBS stations.
 At one point in the 1970s, WHYY-TV's lone contribution to the network was the public affairs program Black Perspective on the News; however, by the start of the 1990s, WHYY was the eighth-largest supplier of program hours to PBS.
-Other WHYY-TV productions aired nationally have included Hometime, which ran for 30 years from 1986 to 2016; The Dinosaurs!
+Other WHYY-TV productions aired nationally have included Hometime, which ran for 30 years from 1986 to 2016; Neptune All Night, a 9-hour live TV special that aired in 1989 as Voyager 2 passed Neptune and its largest moon, Triton; The Dinosaurs!
 (1992), which was characterized as the station's entry into big-budget production but marked by funding issues, delays, and the firing of its producer, Robin Bates, who called WHYY a "tin-pot station"; and Scenes from Modern Life (2002).
+The station launched Albie's Elevator locally on WHYY-TV and nationally via YouTube in June 2023.

 Additionally, the station's old Independence Mall studios served as the original home of Nickelodeon's game shows, including Double Dare, Family Double Dare, and Finders Keepers; more than 500 episodes of five different game shows were taped by Nickelodeon at WHYY from 1986 to 1989, along with the 1992–93 Bill Cosby iteration of You Bet Your Life.